Kenya Power working to restore nationwide blackout

-The Kenya Power and Lighting Company (KPLC) has announced a nationwide blackout caused by a system disturbance.
+Earlier, we reported a nationwide blackout caused by a system disturbance, according to KPLC.

 Power in several parts of the country went out at around 6.25 pm on Saturday evening.